tristanic/isolde/isolde/docs/source/api/core_objects.rst

       part should "just work", with the user or developer rarely if ever needing to worry about object creation/deletion.
-If, for example, a residue is mutated from lysine to arginine, the old rotamer will disappear and the next call to :py:func:`Rota_Mgr.get_rotamers` will have the new one in the expected position.
+If, for example, a residue is mutated from lysine to arginine, the old rotamer will disappear and the next call to :py:func:`RotaMgr.get_rotamers` will have the new one in the expected position.
     * For best performance, you should try to do most tasks using the plural :py:class:`chimerax.Collection` calls, which loop over their constituent